sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 ## 3.6 syncd
 Flex counter will be extended to support switch-level SAI counters.

+Additionally, we will add a mapping from debug counter names to the appropriate port/switch stat index called COUNTERS_DEBUG_NAME_INDEX_MAP.

 # 4 Flows
 ## 4.1 General Flow